 Besides the need for creating a relationship with your list, what you need to do is differentiate yourself.

 Another important detail that you should have in mind is your list segmentation.
-Talking from my own experience, there is nothing more frustrating than buying something at full price, and a few days later receiving a promotional email announcing a discount for that same product.
+Talking from my own experience, there is nothing more frustrating than receiving a promo email for a sale in another city or at an online store that is not valid in my country.

 Using SendX to Send Promotional Email to Customers